Mar 6, 2019

 A view south with our hotel in the background

 The Barbary ground squirrel is an invasive species.
 It is from the seaward side of the Atlas Mountains and was introduced into the Fuerteventura in 1965.
-It is very cute and popular among tourists and is living from the many morsels that the tourists leave.

 Many tourists also feed the Barbary ground squirrel.